dogoyaro/create-pr/README.md

 # create-pr
-Uses Python and bash scripts to help semi-automate PR creation using Andela Engineering conventions
+Uses Python and bash scripts to help semi-automate PR creation using Andela Engineering conventions from terminal

 ## Features